Doeugh/Doeugh/README.md

 ## About Me
-Hey I'm Xander, Currently a second year student at NSCC Truro currently studying Game Programming.
+Hey, I'm Xander.
+I'm currently a second-year student at NSCC Truro, studying Game Programming.

 I mainly code in C#, but in the past I also have coded in;
 - Python